albertabayor/albertabayor/README.md

-## **Hello, I'm Ade Nafil Firmansah**
+## **Hello, My Name Is Albert, You can call me albert or bayor 😉**

 <br />

-Hi, I'm Ade Nafil Firmansah, a Software Developer and Informatics student from Indonesia.
+Hi, I'm Albert A Bayor, a Software Developer and Informatics student.
 I'm passionate about building innovative solutions and continuously exploring new technologies.

 - 🚀 I enjoy working on diverse projects, from web applications with Laravel and Nuxt.js.
 - 💻 My primary tech stack includes **Laravel (PHP)**, **Vue.js (Nuxt)**, **TailwindCSS** and **ExpressJS**, and I'm proficient with databases like **MySQL**, **SQLite**, and **PostgreSQL**.